-Nigerian President Muhammadu Buhari has signed the $21.83 trillion 2023 budget. | Africanews
+Nigerian President Muhammadu Buhari has signed the $47.39 billion 2023 budget. | Africanews

 Nigeria

-Nigerian President Muhammadu Buhari has signed the $21.83 trillion 2023 budget.
+Nigerian President Muhammadu Buhari has signed the $47.39 billion 2023 budget.

 The head of state on Tuesday in Abuja, the capital, signed off on the eighth and final annual budget of his administration, saying it was an increase of $1.32 trillion over the original executive proposal.